 A degree in Kinesiology and Health Education (KHE) opens doors for a wide variety of rewarding careers.
-Many graduates become fitness instructors and personal trainers, helping clients to maximize workouts, meet fitness goals, and improve their overall health and well-being.
-Some KHE majors find employment as fitness instructors or entrepreneurs.
-For other graduates, KHE leads to employment opportunities within the field of education.
-A degree in KHE allows for careers from coaching to managing sports programs at all levels.
-Many KHE majors also go on to pursue advanced degrees.
+Many graduates become entrepreneurs, pursue careers in education, or move into sport management.
+Others become fitness instructors and personal trainers, helping clients to maximize workouts, meet fitness goals, and improve their overall health and well-being.
+Many of our alumni go to graduate school in order to pursue careers in healthcare.

 Remember, a degree does not equal a career.
 Many employers focus on the skills and experiences you have gained during your undergraduate experience rather than on the degree itself.

 Explore potential career paths for each KHE major below.

 - Applied Movement Science

 Majoring in Applied Movement Science prepares you for a career as a Personal Trainer, Strength and Conditioning Coach, Physical Education Teacher (requires certification), Physical Activity Public Health Specialist (requires certification), and Allied Health Professional (requires fulfillment of additional prerequisites and graduate degree).